EU Responsible person

 |For each cosmetic product placed on the market, the responsible person shall ensure compliance with the relevant obligations set out in this Regulation.
 (EU Regulation 1223/2009, Article 4.2)|

-The obligations of the cosmetics Responsible person are described in the Article 5 of the Regulation.
+The obligations of the cosmetics Responsible person are described in the Article 5 of the Regulation (see what they’re referring to in the table below).

 - Registered address in the EU where the Product Information File is kept readily accessible to the local competent authority in a language easily understood by that competent authority for inspection even 10 years after the last batch of the product has been placed on the market.